HaDung2002/articles-summarization-api/README.md

 ## Troubleshooting

-- **Model Not Loading**: Ensure the Mistral model files are correctly placed and paths are set properly.
+- **Model Not Loading**: Ensure the Mistral model GGUF file are correctly placed and paths are set properly.
 - **Ngrok Connection Issues**: Verify your authtoken and network connection.
 Ensure no firewall is blocking Ngrok.
 - **Dependencies Issues**: Check if all dependencies in `requirements.txt` are installed.
 Re-run the pip install command if needed.